This article has been updated last February 13, 2020.

 Paving the way for a safer internet.
 HTTP vs. HTTPS — what’s the difference, and are you secure?

 While browsing the web, you may have noticed some sites being listed as “Not Secure” recently.
-This is the result of Google’s newest Chrome update 68, which is part of a series of updates that have been in the making for about two years now.
-Google’s overall goal for these updates is to move websites towards using HTTPS, rather than HTTP, to promote a more secure internet browsing experience for everyone.
-To forgo any added jargon, HTTP (HyperText Transfer Protocol) and HTTPS (HyperText Transfer Protocol Secure) are the backbones of the entire internet—this is how all data is transferred across the web.
+This is the result of Google Chrome’s update 68.
+This was part of a series of updates that were in the making for about two!
+Google’s overall goal for the updates is to move websites towards using HTTPS, rather than HTTP, to promote a more secure internet browsing experience for everyone.
+To make things simple, HTTP (HyperText Transfer Protocol) and HTTPS (HyperText Transfer Protocol Secure) are the backbones of the entire internet.
+This is how all data is transferred across the web.

-As a result, you can see why having a secured connection when accessing any given website would be important.
-However, this can be a concerning change for many business owners that still have their sites under HTTP.
-No one wants their customers and visitors to be bouncing off of their websites when they see “Not Secure” displayed prominently.
+As a result, you can probably see why having a secured connection when accessing any given website would be important.
+However, this is a really concerning change for many business owners that still have their sites under HTTP.
+Simply put, no one wants their customers and visitors to be bouncing off of their websites when they see “Not Secure” displayed prominently.
 Especially when nearly 60% of web users have Google Chrome as their go-to browser (source: StatCounter).

-Google is making Secure the norm.
+Google is making Secure the new norm.